 Teaching

-Teaching Philosophy
+My Teaching Philosophy

 My pedagogy aims to engage learners in collaborative, open-ended inquiry in and outside the classroom.
 I center an ethics of care in my teaching, focusing on relationship-building and context-sensitivity in my approaches.
 Through curriculum and lesson design, I work to refuse an unmarked status to whiteness, and respect the expertise that everyone brings to the learning environment through lived experience, prior intellectual preparation, and personal interests.

-Courses Taught
+Active Courses

 Sound and Symbols: Introduction to Linguistic Anthropology

-Brown University, 2023.
 This introduction to the study of language in culture considers how language not only reflects social reality, but also creates it.
 We'll examine specific cases of broad current relevance, in the process learning how an analytical anthropological approach to language-use lays bare its often-hidden power.
 We'll consider how language creates and reinforces social inequality and difference, how language promotes and resists globalization, and how language is used creatively in performance, literature, film, advertising, and mass media.
 We’ll also consider how language does important social work in specific contexts, such as classrooms, courtrooms, medical settings, and political campaigns.

 Language, Gender, and Sexuality

 University of Chicago, 2023.
 This seminar critically examines how language, gender, and sexuality get made and made to relate to one another across times, places, media, (sub)groups, and oppressive structures.
 We will explore how language, gender, and sexuality anchor, enable, and constrain desire—its experiences, expressions, fulfillments, and repressions.
-Students conduct critical analyses of how language and other media get used to intersectionally construct gender and sexuality in institutions, social movements, current events, and our own (auto)biographies.
+Students conduct critical analyses of how language and other media are used to intersectionally construct gender and sexuality in institutions, social movements, current events, and our own (auto)biographies.

 Global Social Movements